 One of the nation’s longest-running traditional music festivals, this year’s Folk Festival boasts a Grammy award-winning bluegrass fiddler, traditional Irish music at its best, and some “razzle dazzle” from a master of Piedmont Blues.
 Performers include Bobby Hicks and Friends, Paddy Homan, Ari Eisenger, Bigfoot, the Yanks, and more.
 In addition to the music you can partake in other special events, like free dance lessons, storytelling events and workshops.

 The University of Chicago Folk Festival is a three-day celebration of traditional music held Feb 14th-16th this year in one of my favorite neighborhoods, Hyde Park.
 You can listen to some amazing Chicago folk music, learn a dance move or two, then explore the neighborhood with delicious cheap eats and beautiful architecture, such as the Robie House by Frank Lloyd Wright.
+Don’t hesitate to reach out and commission our University of Chicago Campus Architecture Tour if you’re so inclined!

 –Jenn Harrman, Tour Guide